Attenuator (genetics): The trp operon

 An example is the trp gene in bacteria.
 When there is a high level of tryptophan in the region, it is inefficient for the bacterium to synthesize more.
 When the RNA polymerase binds and transcribes the trp gene, the ribosome will start translating.
 (This differs from eukaryotic cells, where RNA must exit the nucleus before translation starts.)
 The attenuator sequence, which is located between the mRNA leader sequence (5' UTR) and trp operon gene sequence, contains four domains, where domain 3 can pair with domain 2 or domain 4.

 The attenuator sequence at domain 1 contains instruction for peptide synthesis that requires tryptophans.
 A high level of tryptophan will permit ribosomes to translate the attenuator sequence domains 1 and 2, allowing domains 3 and 4 to form a hairpin structure, which results in termination of transcription of the trp operon.
 Since the protein coding genes are not transcribed due to rho independent termination, no tryptophan is synthesised.

-In contrast, a low level of tryptophan means that the ribosome will stall at domain 1, causing the domains 2 and 3 to form a different hairpin structure that does not signal termination of transcription.
+In contrast, a low level of tryptophan means that the ribosome will stall at domain 1, causing the domains 2 and 3 to form a different hairpin loop structure that does not signal termination of transcription.
 Therefore, the rest of the operon will be transcribed and translated, so that tryptophan can be produced.
 Thus, domain 4 is an attenuator.
 Without domain 4, translation can continue regardless of the level of tryptophan.
 The attenuator sequence has its codons translated into a leader peptide, but is not part of the trp operon gene sequence.
 The attenuator allows more time for the attenuator sequence domains to form loop structures, but does not produce a protein that is used in later tryptophan synthesis.

 Attenuation is a second mechanism of negative feedback in the trp operon.
 While the TrpR repressor decreases transcription by a factor of 70, attenuation can further decrease it by a factor of 10, thus allowing accumulated repression of about 700-fold.
 Attenuation is made possible by the fact that in prokaryotes (which have no nucleus), the ribosomes begin translating the mRNA while RNA polymerase is still transcribing the DNA sequence.
 This allows the process of translation to directly affect transcription of the operon.